octogen-ai/shop-catalog-tools/README.md

    ```
    Example: "shoes"
    ```
-2. **Clear Search**: Click the "Clear search" button or the X icon to return to all products
+2. **Clear Search**: Click the X icon in the search field to clear your search

 ### Product Details